davecalderwood/FinanceApp/README.md

 useCallback is a hook that is used for improving our component performance.
 The most common usage is to have a parent component with a state variable, but you want to update that state from a child component.

+Normally, if you have a child component that receives a function prop, at each re-render of the parent component, this function will be re-executed; by using useCallback() you ensure that this function is only re-executed when any value on it's dependency array changes. useCallback is the same as useMemo except that it remembers the function itself rather than its return value
 ```
 const memoizedCallback = useCallback(
   () => {